Climb Mulhacen, or even ... scramble it, ski it, snowshoe it or sleep on it and see the sunrise!

 Climb Mulhacen, the highest peak in western europe outside the Alps.
-We offer year round ascents in winter and summer condition.
-Also available are ascents on skis or snowshoes when conditions permit.Grade: Challenging
+We offer year round ascents in both winter and summer condition on demand.
+Also available are winter ascents on skis or snowshoes (when conditions permit) or summer night ascents to see the sunrise.Challenging

 Mulhacen rises to 3482m making it the highest peak in the Iberian Peninsula and continental Spain.
 It is part of the Sierra Nevada range in the Cordillera Penibetica.
 Mulhacen is also the highest peak in Europe outside the Alps and the Caucasus Mountains, and the third most topographically prominent peak in Western Europe, after Mont Blanc and Mount Etna.
 Its name comes from the Spanish transciption of Muley Abul Hassan, the penultimate Muslim King of Granada in the 15th century.

 We only use the best qualified and experienced professional guides.
 All have lived and worked in the Sierra Nevada since 2002.
 They speak english, spanish and french.
 We restrict numbers in winter to a maximum of 4 clients to a guide.

 Did you know that you can now climb Mulhacen and Mt Toubkal (highest in North Africa) in the same week or that Mulhacen can be climbed as part of a tough 3 peaks challenge "Los Tres Picos"?

 N.B We use the most experienced english speaking guides around ..... our guides have completed over 250 ascents of the mountain!
 (June 2013)

 Summer Guided Ascents

 1 day Itinerary

 Every Tuesday and Thursday between 1st July and 30th September